nickcox/ps-autoenv/ps-autoenv/about_PS-Autoenv.help.txt

 ============
 Update these properties of `$autoenv` at any time:

-* AUTH_FILE: Contains a list of authorized env files, defaults to ~/.autoenv_authorized
+* AUTH_FILE: Location of a text file which contains a list of authorized env files;
+defaults to ~/.autoenv_authorized
-* ENV_FILENAME: Name of the enter file, defaults to .autoenv
+* ENV_FILENAME: Name of the enter file; defaults to .autoenv
-* ENV_LEAVE_FILENAME: Name of the leave file, defaults to .autoenv.leave
+* ENV_LEAVE_FILENAME: Name of the leave file; defaults to .autoenv.leave
 * ENABLE_LEAVE: Set this to a non-falsy value in order to enable leave scripts
 * ASSUME_YES: Set this to $true to automatically authorize the initialization of new environments